 When looking for holiday packages, some may be too good to be true.
 Your dream destination at a quarter the price could be a scam.
 They advertise holiday destinations that do not exist on social media or platforms.
 Sometimes the hotels are there but what is in the photos is different from what is on offer.

 Courier fraud involves victims who receive calls by persons claiming to be police officers, courier companies and banks.
 The victims lose money, credit and debit cards and passwords.
 Courier and shipping scams take advantage of the expanding online market where businesses move goods from one place to place.
 They will cheat that they have got you a parcel that you have but need money to clear.
 Courier fraud may also involve cheap courier company.

 Lottery and competition Scams

-You will receive a message telling you that you have won but.
+You will receive a message telling you that you have won.
 You may give your information trying to redeem the price.
-They may even ask for facilitation fee these scammers mimic a popular lottery.
+They may even ask for a facilitation fee these scammers mimic a popular lottery.
 Sometimes they tell you that your profile has won some lottery.
 Some may be random.
 Others have taken the time to study your interest.

 Bank Card Fraud and credit card Scam

 There are several ways criminals can get to your card.
 You may try buying something online through an

 Social media has also become a scammer’s haven.
 Some fraudsters will copy your login page and send you a replica to log in.
 By clicking on the link and putting in your login credentials, they hack your account and take charge of your contacts.
 They may use your page to spam, or send distress calls and messages to your followers and obtain money.